 CSR Performance Ladder certificates at levels 3, 4 and 5 are valid for three years and are readopted or amended by the registered certification body every three years.
-The level on the CSR Performance Ladder attained by the organisation is stated on the certificate and registered at www.mvoprestatieladder.nl.
+The level on the CSR Performance Ladder attained by the organisation is stated on the certificate and registered at www.csrperformanceladder.com.

-CSR certificates for each level Validity period Subsequent audits Recertification within
+A CSR certificates for each level Validity Subsequent audit Recertification within

-Level 5 certificate 3 years Level 4 certificate 3 years Annual 3 years 3 years
+Level 5 certificate 3 years Annual 3 years

-Annual
+Level 4 certificate 3 years Annual 3 years

 Level 3 certificate 3 years Annual 3 years

 Entry levels

 Level 2 certificate 1 year - -

 Level 1 certificate 1 year - -